franava/mad/README.md

 ## Why should I use mad?

 Well, in principle you should not.
-Expecially if you are an IDE user, you might never had the need for such a tool.
+Expecially if you are an IDE user, you might never have the need for such a tool.
 But in the remote chance you are a "command line" type of guy, this might actually come in handy.

 Imagine you are browsing a git repository you found on the development platform you are currently using at work.